 Dr Storr is a lecturer and academic course adviser in sport development at Western Sydney University, with a research focus on diversity and inclusion in community sport, in particular LGBTI+ inclusion.
 He is co-founder and director of Proud2Play, a LGBTI+ sport charity in Australia.

 He was awarded an international PhD scholarship attached to an ARC Linkage project entitled Participation vs Performance: Exploring how community sports clubs respond to diversity, exploring how volunteers in community sports clubs engage with diversity work.

 Prior to moving to Australia, Dr Storr taught sport development at Northumbria University in the UK.
 His current research includes an exploration of LGBTI+ supporter groups, and engaging LGBTI+ young people in sport and exercise.

-Spirit of Victoria University Alumni Award (for finalists unsuccessful in their category who still impressed judges)
+The Spirit of Victoria University Alumni Award is awarded to finalists who were unsuccessful in their category but who still impressed the judges.

 Mr Riley’s career in Australia’s energy industry spans more than 30 years.
 His roles have included engineering, operations, energy market design and regulation, as well as work on the Victorian wholesale gas market and the national gas short-term trading market.